The Church of Jesus Christ of Latter-day Saints in Cameroon

 The Church of Jesus Christ of Latter-day Saints in Cameroon refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Cameroon.
 The first branch was organized in Yaoundé in 1992.
-In 2019, there were 2,245 members in 14 congregations.
+In 2022, there were 2,721 members in 15 congregations.

 History

 Cameroon's first sacrament meeting was held in Yaounde on July 21, 1974.
 The first Cameroonian Latter-day Saints to live in Cameroon were baptized abroad and arrived in the 1980s.
 By 1984, there were 6 known members in Cameroon.
 One of these, Paul S. Carpenter, baptized his daughter, Susanne, in Yaounde on March 19, 1984.
 This was the first known baptism in the country.
 The first missionaries, a missionary couple in Nigeria was assigned to Cameroon for 3 weeks to locate members.
 Other missionaries followed in 1992 when the Cameroon Yaoundé Mission was organized and included Equatorial Guinea and Gabon, but then relocated its headquarters to Abidjan, Cote d’Ivoire on May 18, 1993.
 The Church obtained legal status from the government in 1993.
 Seminary and institute were both functioning by 1995.
 In 1998, the Africa Area was Split into two areas (Africa West Area) and (Africa South Area).
 Cameroon was assigned to the Africa West Area in 1998.

 The first temple trip for members in Cameroon was in August 2005, shortly after the Aba Nigeria Temple was dedicated.
 To get there, members would often push the vehicles they were riding in through the mud.
-In August 2009, Apostle Elder Jeffrey R. Holland, the first apolstle to visit the country, dedicated Cameroon for the preaching of the gospel.
+In August 2009, Apostle Elder Jeffrey R. Holland, the first apostle to visit the country, dedicated Cameroon for the preaching of the gospel.
 In 2020, Cameroon was reassigned to the newly organized Africa Central Area.